Listen to an audio file of this tool.

 As a parent or someone in a parenting role, you play an essential role in your teen’s success.
-There are intentional ways to grow a healthy parent-teen relationship, and growing your teen’s skills to manage conflict provides a perfect opportunity.
+There are intentional ways to grow a healthy parent-teen relationship, and growing your 19-year-old teen’s skills to manage conflict provides a perfect opportunity.

-Yet, we all face challenges in managing conflict.
+Yet, everyone faces challenges in managing conflict.
 “You can’t tell me what to do!” your teen may exclaim in embarrassment and frustration after lying about attending an unsupervised party.
-As your teens develop, they will need to test their limits and the rules in order to internalize them.
-This can lead to power struggles between parents and their teens.
-Using the steps below can help navigate this struggle with skill.
-The steps below include specific, practical strategies along with effective conversation starters to prepare you to help your teen work through conflict in ways that build their skills.
+As your teen develops, they will need to test their limits and the rules in order to internalize them.
+This can lead to power struggles.
+The steps below include specific, practical strategies to prepare you to help your teen work through conflict in ways that build their skills.

-Whether it’s your fifteen-year-old yelling at a younger brother in frustration, your junior in high school refusing to get ready for a family event, or your nineteen-year-old arguing over hangout plans with a lifelong friend, establishing regular ways of working through conflict that aren’t harmful to themself or others is essential as your teen learns to build healthy relationships.
-This includes teaching your teen vital skills that will build confidence.
+Whether it’s your fifteen-year-old yelling at a younger brother in frustration, your seventeen-year-old refusing to get ready for a family event, or your nineteen-year-old arguing over hangout plans with a lifelong friend, establishing regular and healthy ways of working through conflict that aren’t harmful to themself or others is essential as your teen learns to build healthy relationships.
+This includes teaching your teen vital skills that build confidence.

 - greater opportunities for connection, cooperation, and enjoyment;

-- a sense of wellbeing for a parent and teen with the motivation to engage and work hard to go along with it.
+- a sense of wellbeing for a parent and teen with the motivation to engage and work hard.